otto-de/logsmith/README.md

 On the logsmith config dialog, you can specify the appropriate command.
 Please keep in mind that you might have to provide the whole path/command, for example `/usr/local/bin/ykman oath code` .

-## Support files
-Inside of the applications config dialog you have the option to let logsmith write files, which you can then use in other scripts.
-This can be useful if you work for multiple teams or in multiple accounts and want to export the account id to other applications/scripts.

-The files will be written to `.aws` to be somewhat decoupled from logsmith.

-The options are as follows:
-- write team to `.aws/active_team`
-- write account id of the default profile to `.aws/active_account`
-- write name of the profile group (eg. as the example above 'productive') to `.aws/active_group`

 ## How to package
 If you want to build a binary, please use the following steps: